Skip to main content

 The Leopold Fellows undergraduate program honors Professor Richard Leopold, a long-time member of the NU Department of History, by providing a small group of able undergraduate students with an opportunity to engage in genuine historical research.
 Leopold Fellows will work on current History faculty research projects or course development, learning how to interpret archival and documentary materials.
 Successful candidates should demonstrate an interest in learning how to interpret complex primary data.
 Working under the guidance of a member of the Department of History, the Leopold Fellow will learn how scholars develop arguments out of diverse research materials.
 Scroll down to view current faculty research projects and application details.

 The program is OPEN to ALL Northwestern undergraduates, irrespective of school or major.
 History faculty may nominate students to apply or interested students may apply in response to specific faculty projects.
-Typically each year a Call for Applications with faculty projects goes out in March/April and faculty sponsors select their Leopold Fellows by early May.
+Typically each year a Call for Applications with faculty projects goes out in March and faculty sponsors select their Leopold Fellows by early May.
 Applicants are asked for the following, sent as one email attachment:

 Questions and applications should be addressed to Asst.
 Director Elzbieta Foeller-Pituch: efp@northwestern.edu